RoadrunnerWMC/libimagequant-python/docs/source/index.rst

     Python equivalents of ``LIQ_VERSION`` and ``LIQ_VERSION_STRING``.

-.. data:: BINDINGS_VERSION and BINDINGS_VERSION_STRING
+.. data:: libimagequant.BINDINGS_VERSION and libimagequant.BINDINGS_VERSION_STRING

     Information about the version of the **Python bindings** currently in use.